gumaerc-testorg/18.369-spring-2008/content/pages/lecture-summaries.md

 Defined the first Brillouin zone (B.Z.) (and 2nd, 3rd,...) = pts closer to k=0 than to any other reciprocal lattice vector, and showed that this gives us all the inequivalent points and preserves the full rotational symmetry of the lattice.
 Showed how to construct it by using perpendicular bisectors between k=0 and other reciprocal lattice points.

 Constructed the first Brillouin zone in 1d, and also for the 2d square lattice.
 In these simple cases, the B.Z. is simply the unit cell of the recip. lattice, centered on k=0, but this is not always the case!
 Defined irreducible B.Z.
-(I.B.Z.), and constructed I.B.Z. for square lattice of circular rods (C4v symmetry).
+(I.B.Z.), and constructed I.B.Z. for square lattice of circular rods (C{{< sub "4v" >}} symmetry).

 Defined special points Γ, X, and Μ for sq. lattice, and derived the space group in each of the different k regions.
 Discussed band diagram in 2d, and explained why we normally plot ω vs. k around the I.B.Z. boundary.

-Showed TM band diagram of sq. lattice of dielectric rods in air, and pointed out that non-accidental degeneracies only occur at Γ and Μ points (which have C4v symmetry and thus have a 2-dimensional irreducible representation).
+Showed TM band diagram of sq. lattice of dielectric rods in air, and pointed out that non-accidental degeneracies only occur at Γ and Μ points (which have C{{< sub "4v" >}} symmetry and thus have a 2-dimensional irreducible representation).

 {{< tdclose >}}